skagedal/blog.skagedal.tech/_posts/2023-01-15-habit-tracker-add-new-habit.md

 We can now type a habit name, press "Add", load the "habits" page again and boom, there it is!
 Yay!

 Obviously, we shouldn't have to reload anything – it should just show up.
-Can we perhaps just return a `ModelAndView`, just like with the `getHabits` handler?
+Can we perhaps just return a `ModelAndView`[^2], just like with the `getHabits` handler?

 ```java
     @PostMapping("/habits")